ibm-cloud-docs/power-iaas/network-architecture.md

 * Direct access to IBM cloud services from {{site.data.keyword.powerSys_notm}} workspace.
 * Direct access to {{site.data.keyword.powerSys_notm}} from on-premises environment by using a Direct Link connect or Direct Link dedicated.

-The following are some of the use cases of a PER-enabled {{site.data.keyword.powerSys_notm}}:
+The following are some of the use cases of a PER-enabled {{site.data.keyword.powerSys_notm}} workspace:
 1. [Connecting an on-premises data center](/docs/power-iaas?topic=power-iaas-network-architecture-diagrams#per-on-orem)
 2. [Connecting to classic infrastructure](/docs/power-iaas?topic=power-iaas-network-architecture-diagrams#per-classic)
 3. [Connecting to Virtual Private Cloud](/docs/power-iaas?topic=power-iaas-network-architecture-diagrams#per-vpc)
 4. [Connecting to IBM Cloud services](/docs/power-iaas?topic=power-iaas-network-architecture-diagrams#per-cloud-services)
 5. [Connecting multiple workspaces](/docs/power-iaas?topic=power-iaas-network-architecture-diagrams#per-accross-dc)

-These are the base capability use cases.
-These base use cases can be customized to meet any specific requirement.
+The above are base capability use cases.
+These base capabilities use cases can be customized to meet any specific requirement.
 {: important}

 ### Connecting an on-premises data center
 {: #per-on-orem}

-1. The on-premises data center uses a direct link connection to attach to the transit gateway that can access the IBM Cloud.
+1. In this depiction, the on-premises data center uses a direct link connection to attach to the transit gateway.

-2. A PER-enabled {{site.data.keyword.powerSys_notm}} workspace can connect to IBM Cloud using the same transit gateway, that in turn can attach to an on-premises data center by using the direct link.
-The PER-enabled workspace uses a Pod-to-Pod Router (PPR) to establish the connection to IBM Cloud.
+2. A PER-enabled {{site.data.keyword.powerSys_notm}} workspace can be attached to the same transit gateway, which in turn enables connectivity to the on-premises data center via the incoming direct link that is interconnected through this transit gateway.

-3. A Generic Routing Encapsulation (GRE) tunnel is required when you want to establish a connection from your PER-enabled workspace with classic infrastructure because the classic subnet is located behind the Backend Connect Router (BCR) router.

-    The custom IP address for example `172.X.X.X` that originates from your workspace is dropped and not allowed to pass through by the Backend Customer Router (BCR).
-The BCR allows an IBM Cloud IP address (`10.0.0.0/8`) only to pass through.

-    Hence, if you have a custom IP address in your PER-enabled workspace, you need a GRE tunnel that wraps the custom IP address with another header.
-This GRE tunnel needs to be attached with the transit gateway.

 ![Connecting on-premises with a PER-enabled workspace](./images/2_PER_Onprem.svg "Connecting on-premises with a PER-enabled workspace"){: caption="Figure 9.
 Connecting on-premise with a PER-enabled {{site.data.keyword.powerSys_notm}}" caption-side="bottom"}